trebisky/orangepi/README.md

 the Orange Pi, so you should go there next.
 I will probably never get the "inter_ez" demo to work (but you never know), and expect to try to push forwad the second core business with the aid of the Kyu infrastructure.
-So this project is sort of finished (maybe).
+So this project is not expected to get much more attention from me, and some things are unfinished.

-The bootrom though may get further attention.
+The bootrom is the one thing that may get further attention.